Thank you! Your submission has been received!

 Fair or not, people associate the quality of your writing with the quality of your thinking.

-3. What’s the single key takeaway?
-(If they forget everything else, what is the "Lead"?)
+3. What's the single takeaway?
+If they forget everything else, what's the headline?

 The Parent Memo Flow